espressif/esp-idf/docs/security/secure-boot.rst

 Secure Boot is a feature for ensuring only your code can run on the chip.
 Data loaded from flash is verified on each reset.

-Secure Boot is separate from the Encrypted Flash feature, and you can use secure boot without encrypting the flash contents.
+Secure Boot is separate from the `Flash Encryption` feature, and you can use secure boot without encrypting the flash contents.
 However we recommend using both features together for a secure environment.

 **IMPORTANT: As Encrypted Flash feature and related security features are not yet released, Secure Boot should not be considered sufficient for a secure device and we strongly recommend not enabling the one-time secure bootloader feature until it is mature.**